VpresV/the-archivist/README.md

 # the-archivist
-A dark fantasy idle clicker with AI-generated lore
+A dark fantasy idle clicker with generated lore